alexamies/buddhist-dictionary/README.md

 buddhist-dictionary
 ===============================================================================
-NTI Chinese-English Dictionary and Buddhist Text Project
+NTI Buddhist Text Reader

-A Chinese-English dictionary and tools for analyzing and managing Buddhist texts.
+A text reader, including dictionary and tools, for analyzing and managing Buddhist texts in Chinese and Sanskrit.

 This is a non-profit, open source project for use in reading and analyzing Chinese and Sanskrit Buddhist texts.